-In the report "Measuring the Information Society 2017", drawn up by the International Telecommunication Union, Belarus occupies 32nd place in the ranking on the index of information and communication technologies development.
-Belarus is the leader in ICT among the CIS countries.
-Russia ranked 45th, Kazakhstan ranked 52nd.
-Iceland took a lead.
+In the report "Measuring the Information Society 2016", drawn up by the International Telecommunication Union, Belarus occupies 31st place in the ranking on the index of information and communication technologies development.
+Since 2015 Belarus has risen in the ranking by 5 positions, being the leader in ICT among the CIS countries.
+Russia ranked 43rd, Kazakhstan ranked 52nd.
+Korea took a lead.
 The ICT development index is developed on the basis of 11 indicators, which are reduced to a single criterion to compare the achievements of countries in ICT development at the global, regional and national levels.
 These indicators relate to ICT access, use of ICT and skills, that is, practical knowledge of these technologies by the population of surveyed countries.
 It is recognized that the level of ICT development today is one of the most important indicators of economic and social well-being.